klamann/raspi-poe-mon/README.md

 The PoE HAT ([Waveshare SKU 18014](https://www.waveshare.com/wiki/PoE_HAT_(B))) allows you to deliver gigabit ethernet connectivity and power supply to your Raspi using a single connection (if you have a PoE capable switch/router).
 While PoE works without additional drivers, there is also a fan and a 128x32 pixel monochrome display on the HAT, both of which can be controlled with this software.

+Warning: The OLED display is susceptible to burn-in, pixel brightness will deteriorate over time - refer to section [Handling OLED burn-in](#handling-oled-burn-in) for more information.

 ## Features

 * automatic fan control to reach your desired temperature target